apache/lucene/CONTRIBUTING.md

 ### Opening a Jira issue

 You may want to open a Jira issue before opening a pull request or creating a patch.
 This is especially required when adding a [CHANGES](./lucene/CHANGES.txt) entry.
-If your contribution is a small or minor one (such as fixing typo in documentation), this can be optional.
+If your contribution is a small one (such as fixing typo in documentation) this can be optional.

 ### Opening a pull request